MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/data-scientist-python.md

      print(status_response.status_code)
      ```

-## 3. Interact with APIs to publish a service
+## Part 3.
+Use APIs to publish a service

-After your client library has been generated and you've build the authentication logic into your application, you can begin to interact with the core APIs to create a Python session, create a model, and then publish a web service using that model.
+After your client library has been generated and you've built the authentication logic into your application, you can interact with the core APIs to create a Python session, create a model, and then publish a web service using that model.

+>[!IMPORTANT]
+>You must (1) be authenticated before you publish a service or make any other call and (2) remember to include `headers` in every request.

 1. Create a Python session on R Server by specifying a session name and indicating that you want a Python session (`runtime_type="Python"`).